doms230/sickcall/README.md

 *  SnapKit is A Swift Autolayout DSL for iOS & OS X

 SnapKit is one of my favorite libraries.
 I'm not a fan of dragging and dropping elements because it never works well accross different devices.
-Without SnapKit you end spending a lot of time trying to get the layout right.
+Without SnapKit you end up spending a lot of time trying to get the layout right.

 Here's a code snippet of SnapKit in action in Sickcall from the  [loginViewController](https://github.com/doms230/sickcall/blob/master/Celecare/LoginViewController.swift)